rabie01/CloudResumeChallenge_Infra_with_Amplify/README.md

 # CloudResumeChallenge_infra
-GitHub repository for your website infra.
-Utilize Jenkins to deploy the infra using terraform on aws
+- GitHub repository for my website infrastructure.
+Please check the modularized branch for full instructions.
+- It is almost the same, but uses modules for TF resources